mfernba/rGWB/README.md

 Mäntylä's algorithm need maximal faces, so there is a simplification strategy both in solid generation and after solid operations in order to eliminate unessential elements.

 A perturbation strategy is applied if the algorithm doesn't produce an output (it can't join all null edges).
 This could produce an incorrect output in some cases, but it's a last resort.
 Also, it reduces the possibility to get a non-manifold solid.

+"Boundary representation modeling techniques" from Ian Stroud was also an unvaluable source of information, providing guidance about how to orient the implementation.